 7 Signs You’re Dealing with High-Functioning Depression

 Most people are familiar with the idea of clinical depression.
 People who receive that diagnosis often exhibit symptoms you can quickly pick up on as part of the disease.
 However, you can appear outwardly fine to friends and family yet still feel unhappy with yourself.
 Maybe you find yourself feeling tired all the time, even if you’re able to smile your way through social situations.
 While high-functioning depression isn’t a clinical diagnosis, it’s often used to describe people living with less debilitating symptoms of depression.
-If you’re battling an addiction due to or that is causing depression, please learn more about our men’s depression treatment center in North Carolina at Red Oak Recovery® today by calling 866.457.7590.
+If you’re battling an addiction due to or that is causing depression, please learn more about our depression treatment for young men in North Carolina at Red Oak Recovery® today by calling 866.457.7590.

 What Is High-Functioning Depression?